Xeo786/Rufaydium-Webdriver/README.md

 1) GetelementbyJS() can only be used on Document like Document.GetelementbyJS(JS), yes it will work on element but it would consider document as base node / pointer
-2) The JS should return with element or array of elements i.e. GetelementbyJS("document.querySelectorAll('input')") if you want to pass function and wana use results from it then you can pass your function which should return with one element or array of elements like this
+2) The JS should return with element or array of elements i.e. GetelementbyJS("document.querySelectorAll('input')") if you want to pass function and want use results from it then you can pass your function which should return with one element or array of elements like this
 3) you can use GetelementbyJS(js).value := var and GetelementbyJS(js)[].value := var it totally depends on you
    JavaScript what you are passing,